jbock-java/jbock/README.md

 where `X` is one of the
 [auto types.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/JbockAutoTypes.java)

-If a custom mapper is defined, but no collector, then these rules apply:
+If a custom mapper is defined, but no collector, then the skew is determined by comparing the mapper return type and the param/option type:

-Mapper return type      | Parameter type              | Skew
+Mapper return type      | param/option type           | Skew
 ----------------------- | --------------------------- | ------------
 `R`                     | `R` (exact match)           | *required* `R`                     | `Optional<R>`               | *optional*